Chamber Choir in Brussels

 Weaving Tradition and Modernity in Choral Artistry

 Lassenne Vocale remains dedicated to exploring a wide range of choral works, from the intricate polyphony of the Renaissance to contemporary compositions.
-By actively engaging in collaborations both locally and internationally, the ensemble seeks to bring the rich tradition of choral music to diverse audiences.
+The ensemble is dedicated to musical precision, artistic expression, and meaningful interpretation.

 UPCOMING EVENTS